Camp David. Christian

 water.
 People like Bob Cornuke and Ron Wyatt seem to be more interested

-in the money to be gained from their claims than in providing genuine,
+in the money and attention to be gained from their claims than in providing genuine,

 reliable evidence for anything.
 Sadly, Bob Cornuke was promoted on his